-FOR RELIEF OF MIGRAINE HEADACHE: The usual adult dosage is two tablets at once, followed by one tablet every hour until relieved, up to 5 tablets within a twelve hour period.
+FOR RELIEF OF MIGRAINE HEADACHE: The usual adult dosage is one or two caplets at once, followed by one caplet every hour until relieved, up to 5 caplets within a twelve hour period.

-FOR RELIEF OF TENSION HEADACHE: The usual adult dosage is one or two tablets every four hours up to 8 tablets a day.
+FOR RELIEF OF TENSION HEADACHE: The usual adult dosage is one or two caplets every four hours up to 8 caplets a day.

-Isometheptene, Caffeine, and Acetaminophen Tablets are supplied as white tablets debossed “130” on one side, and scored on the opposite side.
-Available in bottles of 50 tablets, NDC 50967-620-50.
+Isometheptene Mucate, Caffeine, and Acetaminophen Caplets are supplied as white caplets debossed “SP 325” on one side.
+The opposite side is plain.
+Available in bottles of 50 caplets, NDC 42195-145-50.

 KEEP THIS AND ALL MEDICATION OUT OF THE REACH OF CHILDREN.
 IN CASE OF ACCIDENTAL OVERDOSE, CALL A DOCTOR OR CONTACT A POISON CONTROL CENTER IMMEDIATELY.

 Store at 20°-25°C (68°-77°F).
 See USP Controlled Room Temperature.
 Avoid exposure to heat.